Flight Centre

 Flight Centre Travel Group (FCTG) is an Australian travel agency.
-It was founded in 1982, and is headquartered in Brisbane, Australia.
+It was founded in 1982, and is headquartered in Brisbane, Queensland, Australia.

 FCTG operates under multiple names in Australia, New Zealand, United States, Canada, United Kingdom, South Africa, India, China mainland, Hong Kong (China), Singapore, United Arab Emirates, and Mexico, and licenses its name in a further 80 countries.
 In the United States, the company operates under the Liberty Travel and Travel Associates retail brands and GOGO Worldwide Vacations as a wholesale brand.
 It also operates StudentUniverse, FCM Travel Solutions, Corporate Traveler, ciEvents, Campus Travel, Stage & Screen, and Healthwise.